 Taste: Orange and honey.
 Nice weight and mouthfeel for a blend.
 Lots of grain notes – breakfast cereal and digestive biscuits.
 Chocolate.
 Caramel.
 Liquorice.
 Some peppery spice.
 Touch of new make spirit on the finish.

-Value for money: Certainly isn’t expensive, but at £25 we’re in the same price bracket as the likes of Johnnie Walker’s Black Label, Chivas Regal 12 year old and Dewar’s 12 year old, all of which are decent quality blends that come with an age statement.
-When you also consider the price (and quality!) of the whiskies from the likes of Aldi and Lidl, that £25 doesn’t look quite so good.
+Thoughts: It certainly isn’t expensive, but at £25 we’re in the same price bracket as the likes of Johnnie Walker’s Black Label, Chivas Regal 12 year old and Dewar’s 12 year old, all of which are decent quality blends that come with an age statement.
+When you also consider the price (and quality!) of the affordable whiskies from the likes of Aldi and Lidl, that £25 doesn’t look quite so good.